raspberrypilearning/build-a-webpage/en/step_3.md

 title: Incorrect tags or properties
 ---

 Carefully check the spelling of your HTML tags, attributes and classes.
+Incorrect tags can mean that the tag text gets displayed on your web page instead of controlling the layout.

 This example incorrectly uses 'image' instead of 'img'! `<img>` is the correct HTML tag.